Bob Vila’s 10 “Must Do” Projects for July

 6. Clean the Fridge

-Here’s a project for a sweltering summer day: Deep-clean the refrigerator.
+Here’s a project for a sweltering summer day: Deep-clean the inside of the refrigerator.
 Remove food, condiments, and fridge liners and wipe down everything with warm water and mild dish soap.
 Clean crumbs from the gasket, as well as wire racks, crevices, and behind crisper drawers.
 Wipe condiment jars and cartons to remove sticky spots before returning them to the fridge.
 Take a moment to make sure the refrigerator temperature is on its optimal setting, and switch out the refrigerator water filter if it’s time to do so.
 We won’t blame you if you spend an extra minute or two in the cool air!

 7. Give Birds a Place to Bathe